Xplore Dundee

-Xplore Dundee is a bus operator based in Dundee, Scotland, operating services mainly within the city.
-The operator also runs a service to Edinburgh Airport.
+Xplore Dundee (legally Tayside Public Transport Company Ltd.), is a bus operator based in Dundee, Scotland, operating services mainly within the city.
 It is a subsidiary of the McGill's Group.

 History

 The company has its origins in the Dundee and District Tramways Company, which commenced horse tram operations on 30 August 1877.
 Steam traction was adopted in 1885.
 On 1 June 1899, the company was compulsorily acquired by the local municipality to become Dundee City Tramways, which was electrified between 1900 and 1902.
 From 1922, motor buses began to be operated in addition to the trams.
 The tram system continued to be extended until 1933, however by 1956, the trams had been fully replaced by buses and the company renamed Dundee Corporation Transport.

 Local government reorganisation meant that the bus operation passed to Tayside Regional Council in May 1975.
 In spite of the change of name, the council's bus operations were confined to the Dundee area.
 The livery was changed from green to dark blue, light blue and white.